An online magazine of news and opinions from the Asia New Zealand Foundation

 Ramadan, the name of the ninth month in the Islamic lunar calendar, begins when the moon is sighted.

 As weather conditions can impede the visibility of the moon, the beginning of Ramadan may differ from country to country.

-  For instance, Muslims in the United Kingdom started observing Ramadan this year on Friday, 26 May, but as the moon was not sighted in New Zealand then, Ramadan began on 28 May here.
+In 2017 for instance, Muslims in the United Kingdom started observing Ramadan on Friday, 26 May, but as the moon was not sighted in New Zealand then, Ramadan began on 28 May here.

 The lunar calendar is 10 days shorter than the Gregorian calendar, so Ramadan falls about 10 days earlier each year.